grahamwwilson/CopulaGenerator/README.md

 Sample (x,y) and related values from Nojiri, Yamada expressions for neutralino 3-body decay, A -> B f fbar
 ### UnivariateModeler
 Sample neutralino energy for A -> B f fbar using Baer, Tata expression.
+### FullMonty
+Generate (x1, x2) from luminosity spectrum using 4-region approach
+(peak, arm1, arm2, body) with separate double beta distributions for the body and arms.
+Implementation includes Gaussian beam energy spread and a parametrization of the (x1,x2) dependence copula distribution for body events.
+In total, there are 3 region parameters, 2 resolution parameters, 3 dependence parameters, and 5 shape parameters for the marginal double-beta distributions in the body and arms prior to beam energy spread convolution, for a total of 18 parameters.

 ## Compilation
 ./cl.sh for compilation of Generate